tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     >>> ">sp|P31946|1433B_HUMAN".find("Q6GZX4")
     -1

-When iterating over lines in a file one often want to split the line based on a delimiter.
+When iterating over lines in a file one often wants to split the line based on a delimiter.
 This can be achieved using the ``split()`` method.
 By default this splits on white space characters and returns a list of strings.